jjant/linear-algebra/README.md

 A library for vector and matrix math.

 This library is _not_ compatible with WebGL, and will require conversions from one's types to the other.
-This library is however more featureful (includes `Mat2`, `Mat3`) and quite a few useful operations not found in the official package.
+This library is however more featureful, including `Mat2`, `Mat3`, and quite a few useful operations not found in the official package.

 The implementation of all these types is using plain elm records, which _may_ be faster than the official one, which uses JS typed arrays.